Monica Musenero

-Monica Musenero Masanza (born circa 1967) is a Ugandan veterinarian, microbiologist and epidemiologist, who serves as a consultant epidemiologist to the government of Uganda and serves as an advisor to the president of Uganda on epidemics and pandemics.
+Monica Musenero Masanza (born circa 1967) is a Ugandan veterinarian, microbiologist and epidemiologist, who serves as the Minister of Energy and Mineral development, earlier she served as the Minister of Science, Technology and innovation. as a consultant epidemiologist to the government of Uganda and serves as an advisor to the president of Uganda on epidemics and pandemics.
 She previously served as the Principal Epidemiologist and Assistant Commissioner for Epidemiology and Surveillance in the Uganda Ministry of Health.
 She has previously played leading roles in the control of Ebola epidemics in Uganda, the Democratic Republic of the Congo and in the West African country of Sierra Leone.

 Early life and education

 Musenero was born in present-day Butebo District (formerly part of Pallisa District), in the Eastern Region of Uganda.
 She started School at Kodiri Primary School and later moved to Kalalaka Primary School where she sat her Primary Leaving Examinations (PLE).
 After she joined Bubulo Girls High School for her O-Level studies.
 She then attended Nabumali High School, where she completed her A-Level education and graduated with a High School Diploma, in 1987.

 She was then admitted to Makerere University, Uganda's largest and oldest public university, graduating with a Bachelor of Veterinary Medicine degree.
 Later, she was awarded a Master of Public Health degree, also by Makerere University.
 She also holds a Master of Science degree in Microbiology and Immunology, awarded by Cornell University, in 1997.